Please Please Me: Background

-The Beatles originated in the skiffle scene of Liverpool in the late 1950s, and by 1961 had solidified their lineup with John Lennon on rhythm guitar, Paul McCartney on bass, George Harrison on lead guitar, and Pete Best on drums.
+The Beatles originated in the skiffle scene of Liverpool in the late 1950s as the Quarrymen, and by 1961 had solidified their lineup with John Lennon on rhythm guitar, Paul McCartney on bass, George Harrison on lead guitar, and Pete Best on drums.
 The band mostly played cover songs, although Lennon and McCartney had a budding songwriting partnership that also contributed material.
 After a stint in Hamburg backing English singer Tony Sheridan and releasing a single with Sheridan, "My Bonnie", on which they were credited as "The Beat Brothers", they returned to Liverpool in late 1961.
 Shortly after their return they were approached by Brian Epstein, a music store manager who recognized the group's local popularity and became the group's new manager.
 After a failed audition at Decca Records at the beginning of 1962, Epstein was eventually able to sign the group to EMI that May.

 EMI offered the Beatles a recording contract on its Parlophone label run by George Martin.
 Though Martin was drawn to the Beatles' personalities and charisma, he was initially unconvinced that they could write hit songs.
 Their first session, on 6 June, with Best on drums, resulted in no recordings suitable for release.
 Martin reacted negatively to Best's presence and insisted on the use of a session drummer in his stead; although this was standard procedure at the time, the band took this as a cue to drop Best in favour of Rory Storm and the Hurricanes drummer Ringo Starr.
 Their second session, on 4 September and now with Starr on drums, produced "Love Me Do", which became their first single several weeks later, and an early version of "Please Please Me".
 On 11 September, the band re-recorded "Love Me Do" with session drummer Andy White and recorded "P.S.
 I Love You", which became the B-side to "Love Me Do".
 They also recorded a sped-up version of "Please Please Me", which Martin believed had hit potential but required more work.